Natasha Leggero: Comedic style

 Leggero's comedy has been characterized as observational, with frequent commentary on celebrity culture and class.
 Her approach to standup has been noted for its heavy use of persona, which largely relies on costumes and "an air of mock-refinement and elitism."
 Journalist John Wenzel wrote that Leggero's use of persona allows her to "indict the most bloated, superficial aspects of our culture."
 Maggie Lange of GQ noted:

 All performers have a character to some extent, but Leggero is one of the few with a costume.
-She’s like a wolf in sheep’s clothing, but like a seasoned comedian in socialite’s clothing.
-She’s always been this way.
+She's like a wolf in sheep's clothing, but like a seasoned comedian in a socialite's clothing.
+She's always been this way.
 Who is the most formally dressed being at every Roast?
 Natasha Leggero.
 Who is perhaps the only person to have ever worn long white gloves to the Laugh Factory?
 Natasha Leggero.
-It’s always like she’s going to another party.
-While other comedians are trying to out-casual each other, she’s sitting with impeccable posture, dripping diamonds, dripping disdain.
+It's always like she's going to another party.
+While other comedians are trying to out-casual each other, she's sitting with impeccable posture, dripping diamonds, dripping disdain.

 On January 20, 2024, Leggero surprised an audience at The Improv in Los Angeles, when she flashed the crowd to impersonate comedian Bert Kreischer after his act.